jomiq/gpx2artdata/README.md

 > - Aborts if the repo is not clean.
 > - A short commit hash will be stored in `templates/githash.txt` and displayed in the footer.
 > - The default entrypoint (`server.sh`) runs the server with `--proxy-headers`.
 The reason is [this](https://www.googlecloudcommunity.com/gc/Serverless/Containerized-FastAPI-app-using-Uvicorn-serving-JS-amp-CSS/m-p/681551).
+> - For the same reason the `WEBSITE_URL` is required at container build time.
+This hard-codes the `/static` endpoint so it serves https, as the gods intended.

 ## License